-Few SUVs since the mid-1990s have been as popular as the Chevrolet Tahoe, and it's not hard to see why.
-With room for up to nine passengers, V8 power and plenty of available amenities, the Tahoe has traditionally been a go-to choice for large American families.
+Few SUVs since the mid-1990s have been as popular as the Chevrolet Tahoe.
+With room for up to nine passengers, V8 power and plenty of available amenities, it's not hard to see why the Tahoe has been a consistent go-to choice for large American families.
 A smaller, more maneuverable version of the extra-large Chevy Suburban, the Tahoe faced few rivals when it debuted and later helped establish the popularity of full-size SUVs based on truck underpinnings.

 Current Chevrolet Tahoe

-The Chevrolet Tahoe is a traditional full-size SUV built on a truck platform.
-It's been fully redesigned for 2015.
-Major updates for this fourth-generation model include added safety and technology features, improved fuel economy and a fold-flat third-row seat.
-Depending on the configuration, it will accommodate anywhere from six to nine passengers and tow up to 8,600 pounds.
+The Chevrolet Tahoe is a full-size SUV built on a truck platform.
+Depending on configuration, the Tahoe will accommodate from six to nine passengers and tow up to 8,600 pounds.

-Three trim levels (LS, LT and LTZ) are available.
-The LS is well equipped with tri-zone climate control, full power accessories, Bluetooth connectivity, a color display with rearview camera and three rows of seats, the rearmost folding into the floor.
-Going with the LT or LTZ fills out the standard equipment list with more luxury-oriented items.
-Feature highlights, depending on trim, include adaptive magnetic shock absorbers, a power liftgate, power-adjustable pedals, power-actuated second- and third-row seats, heated and ventilated front seats, heated second-row seats and an integrated brake controller.
+Three trim levels are available: LS, LT and Premier.
+The LS is well-equipped with tri-zone climate control, full power accessories, Bluetooth connectivity, a color display with rearview camera, and three rows of seats, the rearmost folding into the floor.
+Going with the LT or Premier fills out the standard equipment list with more luxury-oriented items that depending on trim include adaptive magnetic shock absorbers, a power liftgate, power-adjustable pedals, power-actuated second- and third-row seats, heated and ventilated front seats, heated second-row seats and an integrated brake controller.

 Standard safety equipment includes stability control, front side as well as an innovative front center (between seats) airbag and three-row curtain airbags.
-Available safety technology includes adaptive cruise control with forward collision alert, lane-departure and blind-spot warning with rear cross-traffic alert and a vibrating safety-alert seat.
+Available safety technology includes adaptive cruise control with forward collision alert, lane departure warning, blind-spot monitoring with rear cross-traffic alert, and a vibrating safety-alert seat.
 Options include a navigation system and a rear entertainment system on most models.

-Ample power comes by way of a 355-horsepower 5.3-liter V8, matched to a modern and efficient six-speed automatic transmission.
-There is a choice between two- and four-wheel drive, with the latter available with either a traditional two-speed transfer case or a single-speed unit without low-range gearing (not available with Max Trailering package).
+Ample power comes from a 355-horsepower 5.3-liter V8, matched to a six-speed automatic transmission and a choice of two- or four-wheel drive.
+The latter is available with either a traditional two-speed transfer case or a single-speed unit without low-range gearing.

 Used Chevrolet Tahoe Models

 The third generation of the Chevy Tahoe spanned the 2007-'14 model years.
-Compared to earlier Tahoes, it represented a marked improvement in terms of drivability and interior design, as well as materials and build quality.
+Compared to earlier models, this generation represented a marked improvement in drivability, interior design, materials and build quality.

-This generation also experienced a steady infusion of standard or optional technology: we recommend going with a 2009 or newer model for equipment like Bluetooth connectivity, a USB port (2010) or hard drive-based navigation.
+This generation also experienced a steady infusion of standard or optional technology.
+We recommend going with a 2009 or newer model for equipment such as Bluetooth connectivity, a USB port (2010) or hard-drive-based navigation.
 Other key changes for this generation involved safety feature content.
-For the 2007 model, side curtain airbags were optional on some trims, while front side airbags were unavailable prior to 2010.
+For the 2007 model, side curtain airbags were optional on some trims; front side airbags were unavailable prior to 2010.
 Another noteworthy change involved the 50/50-split third-row seat, which was optional for 2007 and '08.

 The previous-generation Chevrolet Tahoe was built for the 2000-'06 model years.
 Through most of this period, our editors considered the Tahoe to be one of the best full-size SUVs available.
 This second-gen Tahoe was a little bit smaller than the third, but it still offered room for up to nine passengers.
-Two V8 engines were available -- either a 285-hp 4.8-liter or a 295-hp 5.3-liter -- as were 2WD or 4WD.
+Two V8 engines were available — either a 275-hp 4.8-liter or a 285-hp 5.3-liter — as were 2WD or 4WD.
 For most of its history, the model came in LS, Z71 or LT trims.
 The Z71 was designed for improved off-road performance.

-Generally, our editors were impressed with the power from the V8 engines and the truck's maneuverability, but put off by cheap interior materials and spotty build quality.
-Shoppers placing a priority on safety will want to look for a Tahoe with the optional stability control system; Chevrolet started offering it in the 2003 model year on trucks with the larger V8.
+Generally, we liked the V8 power and the truck's maneuverability, but were put off by cheap interior materials and spotty build quality.
+Shoppers prioritizing safety will want to look for a Tahoe with the optional stability control system; Chevrolet started offering it in the 2003 model year on trucks with the larger V8.

 Previous to this was the first-generation Chevrolet Tahoe offered from 1995-'99.
-It could carry a maximum of six passengers, large amounts of cargo and best of all would fit in most garages.
+It could carry a maximum of six passengers, large amounts of cargo and, best of all, fit in most garages.
 This was the only generation that offered both two-door and four-door models.
-The two-door versions were also available with a 180-hp turbodiesel V8 instead of the 255-hp, 5.7-liter V8.
+The two-door versions were also available with a 180-hp turbodiesel V8 instead of the 255-hp 5.7-liter V8.

 If you are looking for older years, visit our used Chevrolet Tahoe page.